-Unlike any other program of its kind, IPHS blends lectures, small seminars (typically twelve students), and one-on-one or two-on-one student-faculty tutorials.
+IPHS blends lectures, small seminars, and one-on-one or two-on-one student-faculty tutorials.
 This unique approach to learning allows students to work closely with their professors.
 IPHS promotes a sense of community in which intellectual differences are respected and intellectual ties are strengthened.

-Note that completion of the first-year, introductory seminar in IPHS not only counts toward the IPHS concentration but also may fulfill up to 1 unit of the College diversification requirement in the humanities or the social sciences.
+Note: Completion of the first-year, introductory seminar in IPHS counts toward the IPHS Concentration and may also fulfill up to one (1) unit of diversification in humanities or social sciences.

 More details are available in the IPHS Diversification Credits table.

-The concentration in IPHS requires 3.5 units of credit, plus the Senior Seminar, as follows:
+The concentration in IPHS requires three (3) units of credit